carbon-language/carbon-lang/polly/docs/UsingPollyWithClang.rst

 ----------------------------

 Polly uses by default the isl scheduling optimizer.
 The isl optimizer optimizes for data-locality and parallelism using the Pluto algorithm.
-For research it is also possible to run PoCC as external optimizer.
-PoCC provides access to the original Pluto implementation.
-To use PoCC add -polly-optimizer=pocc to the command line (only available if Polly was compiled with scoplib support) [removed after LLVM 3.4.2].
 To disable the optimizer entirely use the option -polly-optimizer=none.

 Disable tiling in the optimizer
 -------------------------------